ShootingStar91/tabletable/README.md

 Idea is to have features such as

-* JSX or strings/numbers in cells and headers
+- [x] JSX or strings/numbers in cells and headers
-* Filtering and sorting based on either cell value or a custom value getter
+- [x] Filtering sorting based on either cell value or a custom value getter
+- [ ] Same with filtering
-* Data export to CSV / other formats
+- [ ] Data export to CSV / other formats
-* Pagination
+- [ ] Pagination
+- [ ] Easy-to-customize styles

+Possible further features

+- [ ] Columns can be made clickable to fold/unfold
+- [ ] First column can be made sticky
+- [ ] First row can be made sticky (showing total values, possibly affected by filters/sorts)

 [Actual component](src/TableTable/index.tsx) is in TableTable-folder, [App.tsx](src/App.tsx) contains minimum setup for testing.